 Roll up drink bottles are great

-Great for wine, spirits, milk, or juices – suggest specific colour
+Great for wine, spirits, milk, or juices – suggest specific color

 Also great as they can be frozen and lightweight

-Aluminium drink bottle with ring handle and hanger for belt.
+Aluminum drink bottle with ring handle and hanger for a belt.

 Drink Bottle covers are a must too